 The Texas Department of State Health Services Youth Camp Program is the principal authority on matters relating to health and safety conditions at youth camps in Texas.
 All youth camps must obtain a license prior to operating.
 Any youth camp may be inspected during operation to determine compliance with the Youth Camp Safety and Health Act and the Youth Camp Rules.

-For questions, contact the camp director or the district activities chair.
+For questions, contact Rugh Vega or the district activities chair.

 For late-breaking news, and to keep up with all the latest information, follow the district on Facebook.